Estimate Time6 min

 • 7: Normal distribution

-• 8: Excess contributions plus earnings/excess deferrals taxable in 2024
+• 8: Excess contributions plus earnings/excess deferrals (and/or earnings) taxable in 2025

 • 9: Cost of current life insurance protection